 The gel foam works to keep you feeling cool and maintain even body temperature.
 Not only is the memory foam made to improve airflow for comfort, but the knit cover is stretchy and promotes proper air circulation to reduce discomfort from overheating or sweating.
 There is no shredded foam, latex, or down within this pillow, so you won’t need to reposition or fluff often.

-Laying on the surface of this plush pillow that is 5 inches thick, you may alleviate anxiety or stress over getting deeper and more restful sleep.
+Laying on the surface of this plush pillow that is 5 inches thick, you may alleviate anxiety or stress over getting more profound and more restful sleep.
 Certified and made from non-toxic materials, the Live and Sleep may be the best cooling pillow for side-sleepers who enjoy something with a fuller body.

 What We Liked